arthurlormeauwall/OpenCvTester/README.md

 # Open Cv tester

-> This project provides a Java framework to any developer willing to test their own OpenCV based algorithms in a simple GUI and real-time rendering environment.
+> This project provides a Java framework to any developer willing to test their own OpenCV based filters in a simple GUI and real-time rendering environment.

 ## Table of Contents
 * [General Info](#general-information)